Brno University of Technology: History

 Another milestone is associated with the year 2000 when the BUT separates two faculties deployed in Zlín - Faculty of Technology and Faculty of Management and Economics - and thus established the Tomas Bata University.

 The most recent significant organizational change is the splitting of the Faculty of Electrical Engineering and Faculty of Electrical Engineering and Computer Science at the Faculty of Electrical Engineering and Communication and the Faculty of Information Technology which occurred in 2002.

-Most of the BUT buildings are now located in the area under Palacky Hill in the city district Kralovo Pole.
+Most of the BUT buildings are now located in the area under Palacký Hill in the city district Královo Pole.
 There are the Faculty of Mechanical Engineering, Faculty of Business, Faculty of Chemistry, and a new building of the Faculty of Electrical Engineering and Communication as well as two college campuses.

-Faculty of Information Technology is located in a former Carthusian monastery in Bozetechova Street and the new complex across the street.
-The Faculty of Civil Engineering is located in an extensively reconstructed building on Veveri Street.
-Faculty of Architecture is located on Porici Street, Faculty of Fine Arts on Udolni Street.
+Faculty of Information Technology is located in a former Carthusian monastery in Božetěchova Street and the new complex across the street.
+The Faculty of Civil Engineering is located in an extensively reconstructed building on Veveří Street.
+Faculty of Architecture is located on Poříčí Street, Faculty of Fine Arts on Údolní Street.
 BUT also uses the third college campus in Kounicova Street.
-Rector's Offices are located in a newly renovated Baroque building in Antoninska Street.
+Rector's Offices are located in a newly renovated Baroque building in Antonínská Street.

 In more than 120 years BUT has matured into an internationally recognized institution offering education in a broad spectrum of fields ranging from technical and scientific disciplines through economics to the arts.